MicrosoftLearning/SC-5007-Implement-retention-eDiscovery-and-Communication-compliance-in-Microsoft-Purview/Instructions/Labs/Lab1_retention_policies.md

     Connect-IPPSSession
     ```

-1. If prompted, sign in as a user with appropriate permissions.
+1. When prompted, sign in as a user with appropriate permissions.
 1. Run the following cmdlet to create the first retention policy for all locations except teams:

     ```powershell